Temple, mosque, church inaugurated in Telangana Secretariat premises | Politics

 - India

-A temple, mosque and a church built in the premises of Telangana's new Secretariat complex were inaugurated on Friday with Governor Tamilisai Soundararajan and Chief Minister K Chandrasekhar Rao attending special prayers held in the three places of worship.
+A temple, mosque and a church built on the premises of Telangana's new Secretariat complex here were inaugurated on Friday with Governor Tamilisai Soundararajan and Chief Minister K Chandrasekhar Rao attending special prayers held in the three places of worship.

+Rao, who spoke on the occasion, said the Telangana Secretariat, with a temple, church and mosque built on its premises, is a great example of harmony and brotherhood for the entire country.

+The event also saw a thaw in relations between the BRS government and the Governor.

 Several ministers and officials were present on the occasion.